-Politics and economics effect every one of us every day, whether it is government policy on VAT or the free provision of healthcare.
-This course will introduce students to political and economic issues taught in university style tutorials allowing students to discuss their own opinions and theories.
+Politics and economics affect every one of us every day, whether it is government policy on VAT or the free provision of healthcare.
+This course will introduce students to political and economic issues, and is taught in university style tutorials which allow students to discuss their own opinions and theories.

 Students will learn about key economic concepts such as supply and demand, market structure and the role of finance.
 We will then explore the relationship between economics and politics and its effect on policy.
 We study politics from both a theoretical and practical perspective, and try to look behind the headlines to the issues at play.